DanRohde/blender-stuff/WFC 3D Generator/README.md

   * Connector Constraints: define a connector name for any direction that match with the connector name of possible neighbors with the same connector name in the opposite direction;
     Advantage: building blocks are easily expandable, Disadvantage: not always easy to define
   * Connector Exclusion Constraints: define a list of connector names that are not allowed for a specific direction
+  * Multiple Connector Constraints: define a list of connector names for any direction that match with the connector name of possible neighbors with the same connector name in the opposite direction;
   * Geometry Constraints: Edges or faces are used to determine whether two objects can be placed next to each other.
   * Empty Neighbor Constraints: These constraints prohibit empty neighbors.
 * Dimensions Constraints: